georgs-k/oodp-animals/README.md

 * Chain of Responsibility
 * Memento

-Read the Main class.
+Read the Demo class.
 It's all in there.

 Run the app several times to see different results.